BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## Telnet server

 Telnet server can, similarly to HTTP server, handle commands in two different ways.
-As a programmed response to some commands or already built-in commands (like ls, ping, ...).
-There is also a very basic text-editor built in for editing small configuration files.
+As a programmed response to some commands or it can execute already built-in commands (like ls, ping, ...).
+There is also a very basic text-editor built in, mainly for editing small configuration files.

 ## FTP server